 And still there was always something burning inside Chris Martin.
 Deep down he always believed he could make it to The Show—it just didn't seem like the odds were in his favor when he was making 10 bucks an hour as a forklift operator, barely scraping by.

 It's a story that could be a rags-to-riches, macho weepy Disney baseball movie someday.
-It is the most improbable story of the baseball season, the tale of the Rockies' 27-year-old rookie pitcher who was once as big of a longshot to stick with a major league organization as a couple of former javelin throwers from rural India were to sign pro contracts.
+It is the most improbable story of the baseball season, the tale of the Rockies' 27-year-old rookie pitcher who was once a big longshot.

 Even Chris Martin will tell you that the Chris Martin Story is surreal.
 "That was when it all hit me, that this was all actually happening," he says.
 "Stepping onto that field in my hometown, in front of all those people who stuck with me through it all—it was hard to just take it all in."
 (Albert Chen - 5/19/2014)